Soil mix is a growth substrate that influences the development of plants, their root extension and correct nutrient intaketo answer their needs.

 There are so many types of soil mixes, each with various quality grades, how should you go about it?

 Plants all have different needs as regards their inputs, and the substrate they grow in also counts among the differences that make each unique in terms of cultivation.

 What is soil mix made of?

-Soil mix is a general term and many different “recipes” and “qualities” are included in this wording.
-Some ingredients stand out and are often used to prepare soil mix.
+Soil mix is a general term.
+Many different “recipes” and “properties” are included in this wording.
+Some ingredients stand out which are often part of soil mix.